Fürstlich Sächsischer Hofbuchdruckerei zu Altenburg: 16th century

 The Fürstlich Sächsische Hofdruckerei, the ducal printing press, was established at the Hartenfels Castle (de) in Torgau in 1594 by appointment of Friedrich Wilhelm I, Duke of Saxe-Weimar (1562–1602).
 "Fürstlich Sächsische" roughly translates to "Prince of Saxony."
 The German prefix "Hof," an abbreviation for "Hoflieferant," denotes a royal appointment.
-The German word "druckerie" translates to "printer."
+The German word "druckerei" translates to "printer."
 The earliest extant publication is Torgauer Katechismus (Torgau Catechism) (c.
 1594–95).

 17th century

 In 1604, after the duke's death, the press moved to Altenburg.
 The earliest extant published work from the Altenburg press is Lotio Pedum (1606).
 In 1668, Gottfried Richter (1633–1696) received the book printing concession and, two years later, received the privilege of being a court publisher.
 During this period, his printing press was among the 20 known to produce the Biblia Germanica, the Luther Bible (1676), with the woodcut engravings of Jakob Mores (Mörs) (lived approx. 1540–1612).